Losing Body Fat: A Comprehensive Guide to Achieving Your Fitness Goals

 While cardio can burn calories, building muscle helps burn fat more effectively.
 Muscle tissue burns more calories at rest, improving your metabolic rate.

-Incorporate resistance training 2–4 times per week, focusing on compound movements like squats, lunges, pushups, and deadlifts.
+Incorporate resistance training 2–4 times per week, focusing on compound movements like squats, lunges, push-ups, and deadlifts.
+These exercises engage multiple muscle groups, maximizing your workout efficiency.

 4. Cardio Helps—In Moderation